-On this page we help consumers: Compare SummaCare Medicare Supplements in Ohio with competing Medigap plans.
+On this page we help consumers: Compare SummaCare Medicare Supplement Plans in Ohio with competing Medigap plans.
 Shop lowest prices on Medicare Plan F, G, N and more.
 Read our 5-star review of SummaCare vs. Top Ten Competition.

 Which Medicare Supplement Plans does SummaCare sell in Ohio?

-SummaCare writes 7 of the standardized Medicare Supplements in Ohio.
+SummaCare writes 7 of the standardized Ohio Medicare supplemental insurance plans.
 Each Medigap plan offers a different range of coverage (see Comparison Chart or check out our Review).
 Here's a quick look at SummaCare's offering:

 Attained Age Rated Medigap Plans: With this plan rating type your monthly premium is based on your current age.
 As you age your premium will increase.
 As an example, if you enroll in a Medigap policy at age 65 with a premium of $120, it may increase to $138 when you turn 69, and $162 at age 72.
 Also, Attained Age rated plans may increase with inflation.